Paul Heyman: The Oracle (2025–present)

 In April 2025, it was revealed on SmackDown that Heyman would accompany CM Punk—not Reigns—to WrestleMania 41, honoring a storyline agreement the two had made following their alliance at Survivor Series.
 At WrestleMania 41, Heyman betrayed both Reigns and Punk, reverting to a heel and allowing Seth Rollins to pin Reigns and in turn aligning himself with Rollins.
 Rollins and Heyman created The Vision stable, also including Bron Breakker and Bronson Reed while Heyman changed his nickname to "the Oracle".
+At Wrestlepalooza, Heyman reunited with his long time client Brock Lesnar and introduced him before his match with John Cena.
 On the October 13 episode of Raw following Crown Jewel, Breakker and Reed attacked Rollins exiling him from the stable.
+In December 2025, Logan Paul and Austin Theory joined The Vision..

+On April 19, 2026 at WrestleMania 42, Heyman accompanied Lesnar for his match against Oba Femi, which Lesnar lost.
+After the match, Lesnar left his boots and gloves in the ring before embracing Heyman, seemingly retiring from professional wrestling.
+However, Lesnar would return a month later and Heyman would accompany him in his victory over Femi at Clash in Italy on May 31.
+On the July 13 episode of Raw, Heyman abandoned the Vision.
+At Night 1 of SummerSlam on August 1, Heyman accompanied Lesnar for his third match against Femi which was contested inside Hell in a Cell, Lesnar lost to Femi in what would be his final match in professional wrestling as he officially announced his retirement on The Pat McAfee Show on August 4.

 Reception and legacy

 Heyman's work as a promoter and booker has been praised by many wrestling fellows and critics.
 Former ECW World Heavyweight Champion Raven called him "the most creative genius the business has ever seen".
 Raven's description of Heyman as a "genius" was echoed by Tazz and Jim Cornette.
 Heyman has been described as the best orator in professional wrestling.
 Heyman's skills were praised by his former broadcast partner Jim Ross, who stated: "He was a really good antagonist because sometimes the best antagonists are the villains that say things that you know are true but you just don't want to hear them.
 Heyman had the ability to tell his version of the truth, [he was] plausible.
 He just wasn't a heel getting himself over, he got talent over and did a great job."